Updated: Feb 27

 What should you do when you are worried about your child academically?
 Maybe you notice that your child cannot do any of their homework independently, grades may slip for older children.
 Maybe your kid comes home really grouchy daily, seems stressed, or is even able to verbalize that they are struggling academically.

 4. Keep a paper trail!
-Start an email folder so you can keep a copy of all of the communication.
-If you talk on the phone or in person, jot down some notes.
+Start an email folder so you can keep a copy of all of the communication between you and your child's school.
+If you talk on the phone or in person, jot down some notes with the date.
 This will all be important if later the school needs to take a new approach to your child as a learner.
 Sometimes it's important to push for the next steps, including some testing.

-Often your child just needs a little extra attention from their teacher and you can best assure this happens through developing a positive partnership!
+Sometimes all your child needs is a little extra attention from their teacher and you can best assure this happens through developing a positive partnership!

 Want to learn more about about children with school struggles, how to navigate difficulties as a parent and right size your expectations?
 Check out my book, "I Love My Kids But I Don't Always Like Them!"
 A survival guide for parents.

 Do you want to know when Franki has a new blog posted?
 Updates on events, products and exclusive discounts?
 Subscribe here.